CrossforceStudios/RodbloganWarfare/_posts/2023-12-25-franchise-report.md

 The M60 Machine Gun, AKM and M16A1 have one thing in common: They all received new sounds for firing.
 In keeping our promise, the weapons use the **ORIGINAL** sounds from the base game.
 More sounds are planned to make their debut, but for rn, things are in limbo.

+### Character Appearance

+## Conclusion

+Overall, progress was steady, but concise in 2023.
+The introduction of new maps, weapons, features and vehicles led to the further modernization of the game.
+Moreover, a mod for O:HD introduced to possiblity of RW being on the Standalone market.
+Nevertheless, 2023 is done - have a toast... to progress in 2024!